-Employers should ensure that no one is subjected to a detriment or dismissed from their employment for reporting the malpractices (known as whistleblowing) of their employers or third parties as this may be a protected act under the Public Interest Disclosure Act 1998 (PIDA).
+Employers should ensure that no one is subjected to a detriment or dismissed from their employment for reporting the malpractices (known as whistleblowing) of their employers or third parties as this may be a protected act if the information relates to:

 - Breach of any legal obligation;

-- Danger to the health and safety of any individual;
+- Danger to health and safety of any individual;

 - The deliberate concealing of information about any of the above.

 If a worker brings a successful whistleblowing claim against an employer, the compensation is not capped.

 Is there a qualifying service requirement for a whistleblowing claim?

 There is no qualifying service requirement for an employee or worker to bring a claim for suffering a detriment or dismissal as a result of whistleblowing.

 Is there a defence for a whistleblowing claim?

 Whistleblowing claims can be complex, and it is an area of law that can be misinterpreted.
 It is for the claimant to identify why the disclosure was protected.
 A business can defend a claim by establishing a positive case as to why the claimant was treated in a particular way (which they allege was a detriment) or why they were dismissed.